Santa Marta, Colombia

 I was introduced to the culture, nature, and food, and I had a great time hanging around the Caribbean coast of Colombia.
 The schedule was fixed, productive work during the week and exploring during the weekend.

-Another close-by place from Santa Marta is Taganga, a small fisher village with a beautiful sunset view and beaches or also the nice beaches around Palomino which is around 2 hours with a local bus in direction East.
+Another close-by place from Santa Marta is Taganga, a small fishing village with a beautiful sunset view and beaches or also the nice beaches around Palomino, which is around 2 hours by local bus in the direction of East.

 Barranquilla, Colombia